rachit-singhal12/Registration-Form/README.md

 Node.js: Sets up an Express.js server to handle form submissions.
 It connects to a MongoDB database using Mongoose, defines a user schema, and saves user data to the database upon form submission.

 The server-side code includes routes to serve the HTML form and handle form submissions.
 Upon successful registration, the server responds with a success message, and in case of errors, it sends an appropriate error message.

+## Modules which should be added
++ express
++ dotenv
++ body-parser
++ mongoose
++ npm i mongodb
++ npm i
++ create a file with .env name in the file store MONGODB_USERNAME = "Your mongodb userid" MONGODB_PASSWORD = "Your mongodb password